lmerchan024/realsense-o3d-tut/README.md

-# RealSense

-Some description!

-# open3D Tutorial with captured pointclouds
+# §1 Getting Intel RealSense viewer application and capturing your own pointcloud

+# §2 Manipulating pointcloud with open3d on jupyter notebook